Are you the sort of person that stares out at the sheeting rain and thinks ‘Global warming – ha!’

 Let’s not forget the functioning of that insect barn dance (drone congregation area) is already compromised by the ravages of Varroa on the wild populations of honey bees.

-Bees confined to hives for long periods of time means bees rubbing shoulders more, so diseases are more effectively distributed by Varroa and proximity.
+Bees confined to hives for long periods of time means bees rubbing shoulders more, so viruses and microbial / fungal diseases are more effectively distributed by Varroa and proximity.

 They are also effectively more congested and we all know what congestion does to bees don’t we?
 Yes, they’ll swarm.

 And of course we humans beeing know all about wet summers.
-Watching the Met Eireann Rainfall Radar for a gap in the clouds and trying to look after bees with the rain beating on your back.
+It means watching the Met Eireann Rainfall Radar for a gap in the clouds and trying to look after bees with the rain beating on your back.

 Countries in the north of Europe have experienced a rise in winter temperatures and there has been a reduction in the number of frosty days.
 This is not helpful either.